How to Honestly Navigate the Tricky Irish Currents

 You don’t have to pretend South Africa was perfect.
 You also don’t have to dump the darkest parts of it on people who have never lived it.

+Integration is a behaviour, not a Facebook status

 Here’s the truth about integration.
-It is a behaviour, not a Facebook status.

 You integrate when you learn the rhythm.
 When you greet your neighbours.
-When you stop comparing every system to “back home.”
-When you accept Irish time is Irish time.
+Now you stop comparing every system to “back home.”
+You have accepted Irish time is Irish time.
 When you respect the local strain, especially housing and healthcare, and you become part of community instead of orbiting it.
-When you know the difference between “No bother” and “I will, yeah” one will, one won’t!
+You know the difference between “No bother” and “I will, yeah.”
+One will, one won’t!

 And you find your people.
 Your sheeple.